 I’ve recounted my beginnings several times before: homeless after high school, I searched for anarchists, found them, and through a complicated chain of events came to work with Ted Kaczynski.
 It took a very short time for him to break from me, though I worked with his associates for about a year after, working on various publications, studying ecological history and philosophy, anthropology, biology, etc.—eventually settling, mostly, on a core set of principles and values that I expressed in my book, Repent to the Primitive.

 This is the backdrop that has informed by decision to embark on the uncivilization project—an attempt to see how independent from civilization I can become.
-As it stands, one other person is embarking on the project with me: Jeremy.
+As it stands, one other person is embarking on the project with me: Jeremy (UPDATE: Jeremy is no longer posting his story here).
 I hope that others will do likewise, though the success of the project is not dependent on this hope being fulfilled.
 See below for information on how to join.

 I want to say from the outset that I do not wish to be another Christopher McCandless, the character from Into the Wild (the book and the movie) who in attempting to become independent of civilization died of starvation.
 There is much I admire about McCandless, and the book’s prose is beautiful.
 But the man was woefully underprepared, largely because of his own hubris.
 As Thayer writes, ” If [McCandless] had all this time to read Tolstoy, why didn’t he have time to read about what he was doing? …[He] largely ignored this consideration, planning his entire wilderness experience based on aesthetic and philosophical considerations.”
 In contrast, I am seriously trying to survive and flourish outside the bounds of civilization.